-- Attend a Grand Rapids Symphony Lollipops Concert at DeVos Performance Hall for just $5 per person.
+- Attend a Grand Rapids Symphony Lollipops Concert for just $5 per person.
 Upcoming shows include Peter and the Wolf on January 25 and Beatrix Potter’s “The Tale of Peter Rabbit” on March 28.

 - Celebrate winter while skating with Griffins players at the Great Skate Winterfest at Rosa Parks Circle on January 18 and 19.
 The event includes sports demonstrations, sled dogs, family activity tent, and more…all for FREE!

 - Go roller skating!
 Kentwood Fun Spot, Byron Fun Spot and Jumpin’ Jupiter Skate Center all participate in Kids Skate FREE all year long!
 Bring your own skates, or pay a small fee to rent them.
 You can also check out Tarry Hall for thrifty skating.

 - Build something at Home Depot’s Kids Workshops.
 The events are FREE, but pre-registration is required (and they fill up fast).

 - Check out our Ice Skating list in our Winter Outdoor Play Guide, which lists 15 places to skate around GR!
 Included is Rosa Parks Circle, where admission, including skate rental, is only $2 for adults and $1 for children (cash only).